atulkulkarni596/atulrepo/README.md

 # atulrepo
-global repository for practice hi this is atul kulkarni i am learning devops in teks academy
+global repository for practice hi this is atul kulkarni i am learning devops in teks academy. in ameerpet hyderabad